 Yellowstone National Park is as wondrous as it is complex.
 Established primarily to protect geothermal areas that contain about half the world's active geysers, the park also forms the core of the Greater Yellowstone Ecosystem.
 At 28,000 square miles, it is one of the largest, nearly intact temperate-zone ecosystems on Earth.
 It preserves a great variety of terrestrial, aquatic, and microbial life.

 Natural processes operate in an ecological context that has been less subject to human alteration than most others throughout the nation—and throughout the world.
-This makes the park not only an invaluable natural reserve, but a reservoir of information valuable to humanity.
+This makes the park an invaluable natural reserve and reservoir of information.

 Greater Yellowstone Ecosystem